Woodrow “Woody” Keown, Jr.

 Richard Buller began his journey at the National Underground Railroad Freedom Center in 2003 as the museum's Chief Building Engineer.
 He assisted with construction and commissioning equipment for the facility.
 Previously, Buller served as the Assistant General Manager at The Cincinnatian Hotel, where he capped a 20+ year career in the hospitality industry.

-Director of Earned Income Operations
+Director of Event Services & Retail Operations